Experience

 Featured:

-Experience as a general concept comprises knowledge of or skill in or observation of some thing or some event gained through involvement in or exposure to that thing or event.
-The history of the word experience aligns it closely with the concept of experiment.
+Experience as a general concept comprises knowledge of or skill of some thing or some event gained through involvement in or exposure to that thing or event.

-The concept of experience generally refers to know-how or procedural knowledge, rather than propositional knowledge.
+The concept of experience generally refers to know-how or procedural knowledge, rather than propositional knowledge: on-the-job training rather than book-learning.
 Philosophers dub knowledge based on experience "empirical knowledge" or "a posteriori knowledge".
-The interrogation of experience also has a long tradition in continental philosophy.
-The German term Erfahrung, which is translated as 'experience' into English has, however, a slightly different implication, given that it is associated with the coherency of life's experiences.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Experience" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Experience" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools